MannemSrinivasaRao/InmarContactManagement69/README.md

 * After performing necessary operations the person can logout from the web application by logout in the dash board page which will redirect the person to a login page

+__If you need to login to the application without signing up just to check the working of the application__

+*Login Page
+ User Email - ratnam@inmar.com
+Password - Mani123@
+*